taehoonkweon/x86-simple-obfs/README.md

 This program obfuscates the string "hello world" by doing XOR operation with certain value.

 After the obfuscation, the obfuscated string is recovered back to original string "hello world"
-by repeating XOR operaion with the same value that we used to obfuscate.
+by repeating XOR operation with the same value that we used to obfuscate.

 ## Working environment:
 - VMware Workstaion 12 Player